ARAVINDs2002/ContextChat-Context-Aware-Chatbot-for-Detail-Pages-Django-Ollama-/README.md

 This approach ensures accuracy, performance, and safety.

-## What This Module Is Applicable  For
+## What This Module Is Designed For

 This module can be used on:
-- Property detail pages
+- 🏠 Property detail pages
-- Product detail pages
+- 📦 Product detail pages
-- Service detail pages
+- 🛠️ Service detail pages
-- Catalog item pages
+- 📋 Catalog item pages
-- Profile pages
+- 👤 Profile pages
 - *Any page that displays one structured record at a time*

 ## Capabilities